ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 `SampleSet: Soft`

-StackLeniency (Float) is how often closely placed hit objects will be stacked together.
+StackLeniency (Decimal) is how often closely placed hit objects will be stacked together.

 `StackLeniency: 0.7`